Tim Burton’s The Nightmare Before Christmas (1993)

 WRITERS: Caroline Thompson, from a story by Tim Burton and an adaptation by Michael McDowell

 PRODUCERS: Tim Burton and Denise DiNovi

 Starring: (voices) Chris Sarandon, Danny Elfman, Catherine O’Hara, William Hickey, Glenn Shadix, Paul Reubens, Ken Page, and Ed Ivory

 Tim Burton’s The Nightmare Before Christmas is a 1993 stop motion animation film.
-A musical fantasy film, it is directed by Henry Selick and is largely the creation of director, Tim Burton
+A musical fantasy film, it is directed by Henry Selick and is also the creation of acclaimed director, Tim Burton.

 Next to Frank Capra’s It’s a Wonderful Life, my favorite Christmas film is The Nightmare Before Christmas.
 It’s a technique in which the filmmakers use models instead of hand drawn animation.
 To get even one second of film, the makers shoot anywhere from 25 to 35 photographs of the models, moving them ever so slightly for each photograph.
 Seen in film speed, it looks as if the models are moving – almost the same technique as hand drawn animation, except this is with models.